VBog/Bg-Bible-References/readme.txt

 The plugin will highlight references to the Bible text with links to site of Orthodox encyclopedia "The Alphabet of Faith" (http://azbyka.ru/biblia).
 The Bible is presented in Church, Russian, Greek, Hebrew and Latin.
+In the settings, you can redirect the hyperlink to your own website, or even turn off them.
 And also on the interpretation of Holy Scripture by the Holy Fathers and Doctors of the Church on the site of Optina Pustyn monastery (http://bible.optina.ru).
+In the settings you can also choose to display references to parallel passages in the Bible.
+Links to parallel passages are listed at the end of each verse in the curly brackets.

 The plugin handles the references with the format: